bigger0gamer/TrueOGEdition/README.md

 The developer of mednafen - for making my favorite emulator by miles, especially for PS1.
 Thank you, anonymous coward.

 Kingcom - for making armips.
 Holy *fuck* is this such a great and powerful tool for PS1 ROM hacking.
 It is far and away better than what I was doing for previous versions of this hack, and I never could have made such a good tool on my own.
 Thank you.

+Nagtan - For making exactly the tool I needed, literally a month before I knew I needed it!
+Custom music wouldn't be possible without him!

 kjn1 & the writers of "The Secrets of Gameshark Hacking" - Though this project represents my modding efforts moving past long spaghetti cheat codes into a "proper" ROM hack, it's kjn1's Joker Command & Alt Digimon Color cheat codes that ultimatly got me inspired back in late 2020 to start improving DRA's competitive experience, and "The Secrets of Gameshark Hacking" was an invaluable resource back when "True OG Edition" was still just "the Netplay Pack".